Best Domain Name For Affiliate Marketing

 The shorter your website name, the better.

-People tend to remember short website names.
+People’s attention span is all ready reduced drastically, so they tend to remember short website names.

 You can use websites like leandomainsearch.com, which can help you find short website names.